-Reduction or Elimination of Flow from Reinhackle Spring and Subsequent Loss of Vegetation from New Wells in the Independence-Symmes-Bairs Area
+Reduction or Elimination of Flow from Reinhackle Spring and Subsequent Loss of Vegetation from New Wells in the Independence-Symmes-Bairs Area or eliminate the flow from Reinhackle Spring and impact vegetation dependent upon flow from the spring.

 1991 EIR Impact No. 16-11 - Vegetation